İzmir Ekonomi Üniversitesi

 ENG 101 EXEMPTION EXAM

-The ENG 101 exemption exam is designed to assess students’ proficiency in English to a level deemed appropriate to follow English medium undergraduate instruction without the support of the freshman English programme.
+The ENG 101 exemption exam is designed to assess students’ proficiency in English to a level deemed appropriate to follow English medium undergraduate instruction without the support of the English Academic Skills I (ENG 101) course content.

 YES